emptylight370/siyuan-vscodelite-edit/README.md

 > Full changelog view [ChangeLog](https://github.com/emptylight370/siyuan-vscodelite-edit/blob/scss/changelog.md)

 - v2.2.7
-  - Fixed the issue that the corner icon was compressed after enabling the title icon
+  - Fixed the issue that the corner icon was compressed after enabling the heading icon
-  - Mitigate an issue where the title would display exceptions if it contained a special style
+  - Mitigate an issue where the heading would display exceptions if it contained a special style
+  - Fixed the issue that the cursor was not displayed when there was no text in the heading
 - v2.2.6
   - Fine-tune the display effect of the title icon to address potential runtime error issues
   - Using Traditional Chinese in SiYuan will show Simplified Chinese setting panel now